Materials-Informatics-Laboratory/Catalyst/README.md

 encoder -> processor -> decoder
 ```

 The **encoder** converts raw graph attributes into hidden features.
 The **processor** performs message passing, such as ALIGNN/order-based updates or equivariant updates.
-The **decoder** maps hidden features to a task-specific output such as a graph scalar or a node vector.
+The **decoder** maps hidden features to a task-specific output such as a graph scalar, multiple independent graph scalars, or a node vector.

 The high-level training object is: